 New information for 2018:

-- Be sure to download the 2018 Mobile App – enhanced for 2017 to include a tablet version, and directly linked in real-time to MYRVC.
+- Be sure to download the 2018 Mobile App – enhanced to include a tablet version, and directly linked in real-time to MyRVC.

 - Be a great host at the lunches and ensure your buyers are taken care of.